Why and how to do customer research for digital products

 Surveys, fortunately, take some of the stress off by collecting the data in one place for you and are one of the easier and higher-value means to have those interactions.

 Technology companies know this better than most.
-76% of tech companies say insights gained from survey research were extremely or very valuable to their projects.
+According to Research Now, now Dynata, 76% of tech companies say insights gained from survey research were extremely or very valuable to their projects.

 They’re not just great for customer research before product development, by the way.